thepok/CoCoWo/README.md

    * Or the prediction of two Networks, a specialiezed one and a generall one are merged
 - Codecreation should not be restricted to the current Position in the Sourcefile
    * For example in C++ there exist .cpp and .h files that are strongly related.
 Code should be placed in both files simulatnly.
+- Multilayerd aproach
+  * one net could create the General Structure of the SourceCode and another fills it with life

 ## Benefits
 - The use of the Cocowo could lead to better readable code